PoonLab/sierra-local/INSTALL.md

    Writing JSON to file RT_results.json
    Time elapsed: 7.9871 seconds (17.795 it/s)
    ```
+   Note the `RT.fa` file in this example is a small random sample of HIV-1 RT sequences that was generated using the `retrieve_hivdb_data.py` provided in the `scripts/` directory of this repository.

 2. If you **do** have root privileges on your computer and you still prefer to use `pip3`, you can do so:
    ```console
    art@Jesry:~$ sudo pip3 install sierralocal